Skip to main content

 POST /api/v1/abac/check

-Evaluate ABAC policies to determine if the current user can perform an action on a resource.
+Evaluate ABAC policies for the current user against a resource and action.

 curl -X POST "https://api.example.com/api/v1/abac/check" \